Skiing Davos Klosters. One of the Best Ski Resorts in Switzerland.

-The Davos Klosters ski area is varied and incorporates five mountains on both sides of a valley.
-Skiers of all levels will find plenty of terrain to enjoy with nearly 200 miles of pistes as well as acres of challenging off-piste.
+Skiing Davos Klosters is varied and incorporates five mountains on both sides of a valley.
+Skiers of all levels will find plenty of terrain to enjoy.
+There is nearly 200 miles of pistes as well as acres of challenging off-piste.

 Parsenn Ski Area.

 The highlight has to be the network of long reds from Weissfluhjoch down to Küblis and into Klosters.
-These are some of Europe’s longest red pistes and the seven-mile number 22 red that winds along the back of Parsenn before dropping through woods and meadows into the hamlet of Küblis is superb.
+These are some of Europe’s longest red pistes.
+The 7mile 22 pists that winds along the back of Parsenn before dropping through woods and meadows into the hamlet of Küblis is superb.
 Stop for a rest in a deckchair outside one of the “Schwendi huts” – atmospheric mountain restaurants – along the way.

 Parsenn off-piste.

-In addition to good intermediate skiing, there’s also some more challenging terrain for advanced skiers on Parsenn such as the two black pistes into Wolfgang (from where you can take a train to Klosters).
-There are also entertaining off-piste itineraries (routes that are marked but not groomed or patrolled) such as “Wang”, the open, off-piste face of the Gotschnagrat area.
+In addition to good intermediate skiing, there’s also some more challenging terrain for advanced skiers on Parsenn.
+Such as the two black pistes into Wolfgang (from where you can take a train to Klosters).
+There are also entertaining off-piste itinerary routes (marked but not groomed or patrolled) such as “Wang”, the off-piste face of the Gotschnagrat area.

 Madrisa Ski Area.

-Madrisa is located on the same side of the valley and accessed from Klosters Dorf, is an ideal mountain for beginners and intermediates.
-On the other side of the valley, Jakobshorn, reached by gondola from Davos Platz, is popular with snowboarders thanks to its terrain park and gentle, cruising terrain.
+Madrisa is located on the same side of the valley as Parsenn and accessed from Klosters Dorf.
+It is an ideal mountain for beginners and intermediates.
+On the other side of the valley is Jakobshorn; reached by gondola from Davos Platz.
+This area is popular with snowboarders thanks to its terrain park and gentle, cruising terrain.

 Come here for gentle, quiet nursery slopes as well as long, confidence-building blues and reds for tentative intermediates.
-You might catch a glimpse of Klosters regular Prince Charles here, whose favourite off-piste run is rumoured to be on the mountain.
+You might catch a glimpse of Klosters regular King Charles here, it is rumoured that his favourite off-piste run is on this mountain.

 Rinerhorn Ski Area.

-Rinerhorn is reached by bus from Davos Dorf, is good for families, being quiet with gentle runs, but also rated by locals for off-piste; and Pischa, also reached by bus from Davos and Klosters, is billed as the freeriding mountain with only half the runs groomed.
-Rinerhorn and Pischa are the quietest – great for escaping the crowds, but serviced predominantly by T-bar lifts.
+There are buses from Davos Dorf to Rinerhorn which is good for families, being quiet with gentle runs.
+However, the area is also rated by locals for off-piste.
+Pischa, also reached by bus from Davos and Klosters, is billed as the freeriding mountain with only half the runs groomed.
+Reports suggest Rinerhorn and Pischa are the quietest ski areas in the region; great for escaping the crowds, but serviced predominantly by T-bar lifts.

 Rinerhorn is popular with families for its child-friendly slopes and restaurants.
 However, it’s also rated by locals for the black piste number 10, which descends over a 1000m vertical, and its wonderful off-piste routes, which remain much quieter than those on other mountains.